sjwood/provisioning/README.md

 ## Overview

-provisioning is a collection of scripts that automate the application of system configuration.
+[provisioning][1] is a collection of scripts that automate the application of system configuration.

 ## Recipes